 Washington Sea Grant Hershman Fellowship

-- The Fellowship application is NOW CLOSED.
+- The Fellowship application is now CLOSED

 The Washington Sea Grant Hershman Fellowship offers a unique educational opportunity for soon-to-graduate or recently finished graduate students engaged in studies pertaining to ocean and coastal policy issues.
 This one-year, paid marine policy fellowship matches highly motivated, qualified individuals with host agencies, nonprofits or tribes throughout Washington State.
 The Washington Sea Grant Hershman Fellowship offers students first-hand experiences in crafting marine and natural resource policies and allows them to share their academic expertise with their host offices.

-- Early February: Call for Hosts released.
+- Early February: Call for Hosts released

-- March 13: Host applications due
+- March 8: Host applications due

-- March 31: Host selection finalized
+- March 30: Host selection finalized

-- April 8: Fellowship application opens
+- April 8: Fellowship application opens in eSeaGrant

-- May 8: Fellowship applications due
+- May 3: Fellowship applications due

 - Early June: Finalists selected; applications shared with participating hosts

-- June 16-17: Mandatory host/fellow Matching Workshop in Seattle
+- June 17-18: Mandatory In-Person Matching Workshop

-- Week of June 22: Fellowship matches announced
+- Week of June 24: Fellowship matches announced

-- September: Fellowship begins
+- September 16: Fellowship begins

 WSG works to create equitable access to resources and opportunities for Washington’s diverse communities and seeks to incorporate their voices and priorities.
 WSG’s values are informed by environmental justice and are based in a culture of inclusion, respect, long-term engagement and accountability.
 This commitment shapes our organization and its investments, practices and social interactions including the administration of this fellowship program.

 - Hoh Indian Tribe: Climate Change – Adaptation Planning, Treaty Rights Impacts, and Consultation Guidelines